Amistad (film): Plot

-To preclude this possibility, Van Buren replaces the judge with a younger man, Coglin, whom he believes will be easier to manipulate.
+To preclude this possibility, Van Buren replaces the judge with a younger man, Coglin, who he believes will be easier to manipulate.
 Joadson seeks advice from Adams, who tells him that court cases are usually won by the side with the best 'story'.
 Baldwin and Joadson recruit freedman James Covey as a translator, enabling Cinqué to testify directly before the court.
 He describes how he was kidnapped from his home, and the horrors of the Middle Passage.
-Baldwin calls Captain Fitzgerald of the Royal Navy's West Africa Squadron to corroborate Cinqué's testimony.
+Baldwin calls Captain Charles Fitzgerald of the Royal Navy's West Africa Squadron to corroborate Cinqué's testimony.
 He speculates that the captives were taken aboard the Tecora at the notorious slave fort Lomboko.
 Under cross-examination, Fitzgerald admits there is no direct evidence of Lomboko's existence.
 As tension rises, Cinqué abruptly stands and demands, "Give us, us free!".
-Moved by Cinqué's emotion, Judge Coglin rules that the Africans are to be released, and that Montez & Ruiz are to be arrested and charged with illegal slave-trading.
+Moved by Cinqué's emotion, Judge Coglin rules that the Africans are to be released, and that Montes and Ruiz are to be arrested and charged with illegal slave-trading.

 Under pressure from Senator John C. Calhoun of South Carolina, who represents the slave-holding interests of the American South, Van Buren appeals the case to the Supreme Court.
 Baldwin and Joadson visit Adams again, and after meeting Cinqué he agrees to represent the Africans before the Supreme Court.
 Adams' impassioned and eloquent speech convinces the court to confirm the judgement and release the Africans.

-Lomboko is stormed by Royal Marines under the command of Captain Fitzgerald, and the slaves held there are freed.
-Fitzgerald orders the ship's cannon to destroy the fortress, and dictates a sardonic letter to Forsyth saying that he was correct — the infamous slave fort does not now exist.
+Lomboko is stormed by Royal Marines led by Fitzgerald, and the slaves held there are freed.
+Fitzgerald orders the ship's cannon to destroy the fortress, and dictates a sardonic letter to Forsyth saying that he was correct — the infamous slave fort does not (now) exist.

 Van Buren is discredited by his failure to prevent the release of the Africans, and loses the 1840 election to William Henry Harrison.
 The Spanish government continues to press its claim for compensation up until the American Civil War.

-Cinqué returns to Africa, but is unable to reunite with his family due to civil war in Sierra Leone.
+The captions say that Cinqué returns to Africa, but is unable to reunite with his family due to civil war in Sierra Leone.